inthezone006/tradr-web/README.md

-# tradesim-web
+# tradr-web
-GitHub Pages for TradeSim
+GitHub Pages for tradr